-The SHE Leads programme aims to equip young women, from years 7-12, with confidence and skills to help them draw a sense of direction in their lives, discover a sense of purpose and to develop their abilities so that they can give their personal best within their school, home and wider community.
-The programme provides an environment free from social pressure, where participants can develop lasting friendships.
+The programme aims to equip high school girls (Years 7-13) with confidence and skills to discover a sense of purpose and to develop their abilities so that they can give their personal best within their school, home and wider community.
+The program provides an environment free from social pressure, where participants can develop lasting friendships.